Blacklist MacDirtyCow exploit to open revoked apps on iOS

 To install Blacklist IPA on iOS 15 – iOS 16 using Sideloadly, follow these steps:

-1. Download Blacklist IPA from the link below.
+1. Download Blacklist IPA from the link provided at the top of this page.

 2. Run Sideloadly application on your PC or Mac.